iced-rs/iced_audio/README.md

 * [x] `Ramp` - Ramp used to control the easing between two points in time
 * [x] `XYPad`- XY Pad for controlling two parameters at once
 * [x] `ModRangeInput` - A dot used to control the range of modulation for a parameter.
 Styles that add visual feedback of the modulation range exist for the `HSlider`, `VSlider`, and `Knob` widgets.
-### Visualizers
-Note that these visualizers do not contain any DSP or animation.
-That must be done manually.
-* [x] `DBMeter` - A decibel meter.
-* [x] `ReductionMeter` - a meter that displays the reduction of loudness in a signal.
-* [x] `PhaseMeter` - a meter that displays the phase correlation of an audio signal.

 Take a look at the [roadmap] for a list of planned widgets.